Vectorly/docs/docs/playing.md

 #Android

+This is our proposed API, and our Android Library is not live yet

 VectorlyPlayer is a simple View that you can plugin to your Android apps to quickly get vectorized video playback working.

 ## Install